sanginiv11/Implement-cpp-arrays-and-strings/README.md

    - Otherwise, print "num is not present in the array."
 11. End the program.

-03.
-AIM : SUM AND AVERAGE OF ARRAY ELEMENTS
+03.AIM : SUM AND AVERAGE OF ARRAY ELEMENTS

 THEORY:
 - The program computes the total (sum) of all elements stored in an array.